 Here is the Vocabulary Group in October 2013.
 It includes threee new faces: Benjamin Kremmel (Austrian, 2nd row, far left) and Laura Vilkaite (Lithuanian, 2nd row, 2nd from left).
 The picture also includes Michael Rodgers (Canadian, seated far right), our newest staff member at Nottingham ,who also specializes in vocabulary-based issues.

 I teach Second Language Acquisition in the autumn semester and Vocabulary: Teaching and Learning in the spring semester.
 The modules are typically taken by students on the MA in Applied Linguistics, MA in Applied Linguistics and English Language Teaching, and MA in English Studies courses.

 Although the majority of my work is directed towards postgraduate studies, I also offer Introduction to English Language Teaching to 3rd year and international students.
 It aims to provide students with the background necessary to begin to plan ELT courses and develop teaching materials.
 It would be a useful module for any student considering ELT as a career, or if they wished to pursue part-time work during international travels.

-In addition, I contribute lectures to the 1st year foundation modules and the 2nd year Second Language Learning module, whch leads into the 3rd year ELT module above.
+In addition, I contribute lectures to the 1st year foundation modules and lecture on the 2nd year Second Language Learning module, whch leads into the 3rd year ELT module above.